alextanhongpin/go-microservice/README.md

 - value to noise signal ratio - not all logs are good. know what to log
 - log the request whenever there are errors - this allows us to trace which requests are causing the error.
 But remember not to log sensitive requests (passwords etc)
 - wrap the errors and print out the stack trace whenever an error occurred
+- using global logger is okay, since logging happens in all layers of the system - passing them down to every layer is cumbersome

+## Validation

+- using global validator is okay, since validation is part of the business logic and is something you won't need to mock (?)
+- ensure the requests are validated before calling the service
+- validation should happen in the business logic layer, not controller.
+This makes testing easier, since it will reduce the negative conditions (service can only be executed if the validation pass), and we can test the service directly.
+Testing the controller is not an option (probably for integration testing, but for most cases, we want to test the business logic and skip the middleware setups for auth etc that is executed with the controller).
+- passing down struct is more convenient that individual arguments since we can validate the struct as whole rather than individual params. you can still pass down individual params, but have a struct within the service with a validation tag, assign those params to the struct and validate the struct.
+- ensure all conditions are met before calling the service - required fields should be clearly defined
+- trim the strings before checking the length to ensure empty strings with spaces is not passed in
+- for numbers, ensure it cannot be negative for pagination etc, always set a min max too for pagination to avoid abuse

 ## UseCases